Marcos' Garden

 A GARDEN FOR EVERY TYPE OF FAMILY

-The landscape architect not only imagines and creates physical spaces, but also influences the way people experience those spaces and how they relate to them.
-Gaston Bachelard, in his work The Poetics of Space, proposes that spaces are places where emotions are experienced and memories are constructed.
-According to Bachelard, each space has its own identity and memory, and it is through our experience and relationship with them that they become lived and meaningful spaces for us.
+The landscape architect not only imagines and creates physical spaces, but also shapes the way people experience those spaces and relate to them.
+Gaston Bachelard, in his work The Poetics of Space, suggests that spaces are places where emotions are experienced and memories are built.
+According to Bachelard, every space has its own identity and memory, and it is through our experience and relationship with them that they become lived and meaningful places for us.

-If we conceive the space occupied by the garden as a social construction that is interpreted and experienced individually by each person, we can affirm that its design and planning must start from a conception that takes into account the complexity and diversity of the human experience itself.
-We cannot think of a universal garden, but rather a garden that adapts to the needs and particularities of each type of family.
+If we conceive the garden as a social construction—interpreted and lived individually by each person—we can affirm that its design and planning must begin with an understanding of the complexity and diversity of human experience.
+We cannot think of a universal garden, but rather of a garden that adapts to the needs and particularities of each type of family.

 A GARDEN THAT GENERATES ENERGY

-Marcos' garden is a good example of how engineering can serve the landscape architect.
-In this project, every detail has been taken into account to reduce the impact on the environment as much as possible and make it a self-sufficient space.
+Marcos’s garden is a good example of how engineering can serve landscape design.
+In this project, every detail has been carefully considered to reduce environmental impact as much as possible and to transform the space into a self-sufficient environment.

-The installation of photovoltaic panels on the pergola has been a key decision, as they generate the energy necessary to heat the jacuzzi water, allowing it to be used at any time of day or night.
-In addition, the installed cover has the capacity to retain the heat generated during the day, allowing it to be maintained at night without the need for expensive energy storage systems, reducing waste generation in line with the project's sustainability philosophy.
+The installation of photovoltaic panels on the pergola has been a key decision.
+Thanks to them, the energy required to heat the jacuzzi water is generated, allowing it to be used at any time of the day or night.
+In addition, the installed cover has the capacity to retain the heat generated during the day, enabling it to be maintained throughout the night without the need for costly energy storage systems, thereby reducing waste generation in line with the project’s sustainability philosophy.